Automattic/jetpack/to-test.md

 ## 8.8

+### Widgets

+This release introduces a new Instagram widget.
+Give it a try by going to Jetpack > Settings in your dashboard, and searching for the Widgets feature.
+Once you've activated the feature, you should see the widget appear under Apperance > Customize and Appearance > Widgets.
+Give it a try and let us know what you think.

 ### Others

 - If you have the opportunity to test in an older browser like IE11, please do so.
 You may catch some interesting bugs!